 Which side should I sleep on?

-Going to sleep and/or waking on your left side seems to protect the well being of baby.
+Going to sleep and/or waking on your left side seems to protect the well-being of baby.
 You have little control of which side you wake up on.
 You can learn to go to sleep on your left side.
 Then you will have met the “and/or” going to sleep or waking on your left that was found to protect against unexplained stillbirth (in a New Zealand study).

 If your care provider asks you to avoid a position, ask them why.
 It may be that monitoring of the baby’s heartbeat or your blood pressure shows that a particular position is not good for you at that time.
 Changing positions may be good for the baby in general.
-Getting up to go to the bathroom one or more times a night seems to be protective of baby’s well being, as noticed by the same New Zealand researcher’s mentioned above.
+Getting up to go to the bathroom one or more times a night seems to be protective of baby’s well-being, as noticed by the same New Zealand researchers mentioned above.

-Activity 9: Relaxing what is tight in general
+Relaxing what is tight in general